 When you visit an optometrist serving Orlando , you deserve to have reliable and high-quality care.
 An eye doctor should provide a wide range of services, including a standard optical exam.
 He or she should also be able to recommend the best contact lenses for your particular needs and goals and offer many different kinds of glasses frames so you can select your best fit.
 If you are preparing for a trip to the eye doctor, you should make sure to check your insurance, bring your glasses, and prepare your questions.

 Check Your Insurance

-When you select an eye doctor, it is important to pick an optometrist whose services are covered by your insurance provider.
+When you select an eye doctor in Orlando, FL, it is important to pick an optometrist whose services are covered by your insurance provider.
 Not every insurance plan comes with vision coverage.
 Additionally, a routine eye exam is generally very affordable, even if you choose to pay cash.
 Still, if you do have a vision plan, you can check online for discounts and coupons like those offered at VisionMax Optical.

 Bring Your Glasses

 You should always bring your current glasses and contact lenses to your eye doctor appointment.
 During your eye exam, your optometrist will ask you to remove your contact lenses if you are currently wearing them, so it is best to wear glasses instead if you have them.
 That way, your eye doctor can check your prescription and make any necessary adjustments to the glasses frames themselves.
 Some optometrists also suggest not wearing contacts for a few days prior to your eye exam.

 Before you visit your eye doctor, make sure to make a list of any questions or concerns you have.
 For example, if you have noticed a change in your vision or color vision, have been experiencing dry eyes, or are concerned about your risk for cataracts, write it down ahead of time.
 You should also make a list of any health problems or allergies, especially if you are visiting a new eye doctor.
 Health conditions like diabetes can affect your vision and course of treatment.